Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 categories: guide
 permalink: /resources/resume-guide
 ---
-With thanks to Gibstick and Mewtwo (UW alumni) as well as my Patrons.
+With thanks to Gibstick and Mewtwo (UW alumni), Kris Sousa (UW ECE 2021), as well as my Patrons.

 When I give r&eacute;sum&eacute; feedback I essentially re-iterate the following content.
 Also, remember that this is a guide, and everything I write here is only a suggestion.
 Your r&eacute;sum&eacute; is your r&eacute;sum&eacute; and you are free to accept or reject any suggestions/feedback.